Eikkojt/PartyGui/README.md

 </strong>
 </p>
 <p align=center>
-Cross-platform compatibility (Linux, Windows, and MacOS), with the ability to add Android, iOS, and even WebASM support.
-Please note that iOS and WebASM support will likely never be added, and Android is not currently planned at this time.
+Cross-platform compatibility (Linux, Windows, and MacOS), with the ability to add Android, iOS, and even WebASM support. <i>Note: iOS and WebASM support will likely never be added, and Android is not currently planned at this time.</i>
 </p>
 <p align=center>
 Orobouros-run module-based backend